Rebuilding Design Consistency at Scale

 Product X's (the new product) success sparked

-Product A and Product B products reached 35%+ adoption in new
+Product A&B products reached 35%+ adoption in new

 Reflection & Future Evolution